bcgov/NotifyBC/docs/docs/config/cronJobs.md

    }
  }
 ```
 *timeSpec* follows [same syntax described above](#timeSpec).
 Note this *timeSpec* doesn't control the RSS poll frequency (which is defined in dynamic configs and is service specific), instead it only controls the frequency to check for dynamic config changes.

 ## Delete Notification Bounces
 This cron job deletes notification bounces if the latest notification is  deemed delivered successfully.
-The criteria of sussessful delivery are
+The criteria of successful delivery are

 1. No bounce received since the latest notification started dispatching, and
-2. a configured timespan has lapsed since the latest notification finished dispatching
+2. a configured time span has lapsed since the latest notification finished dispatching

 The default config is defined by *cron.deleteBounces* config object in file */server/config.json*